spot-thought/monoquest/README.md

 * Account for any manual setup steps in your generator logic

 ## Submission Guidelines
-* Push your code to a public GitHub repo.
+* Push your code to a public GitHub repository.
-* Include a short README.md with setup instructions and anything you want to call out.
+* Include a brief `README.md` with setup instructions and any context you'd like to share.
-* Bonus points for thoughtful structure, clean code, and usage of best practices.
+* You're free to use any tools, libraries, or resources you find helpful.
+* There’s no deadline — take as much time as you need.
+We're not evaluating speed to completion.